CompilerNexus/llvm-project-deluge/README.md

 Fil-C is not a complete product.
 Lots of stuff isn't done!

-- Fil-C doesn't do anything about UB not related to memory, yet.
+- Fil-C doesn't fully address UB not related to memory, yet.
 For example, dividing by zero may take the compiler down a weird path.

 - I'm still working on performance.
 In good cases, it's 1.5x slower than normal